Velocidex/velociraptor-docs/content/blog/2022/2022-01-05-release-notes-0.6.3/_index.md

 are grateful for the amazing Velociraptor community for contributions in the form of testing, suggestions, documentation and code.

-If you liked the new features, take [Velociraptor for a spin](https://github.com/Velocidex/velociraptor)!
+If you like the new features, take [Velociraptor for a spin](https://github.com/Velocidex/velociraptor)!
 It is a available on GitHub under an open source license.
 As always please file issues on the bug tracker or ask questions on our mailing list